-Knowing how to register a business is a crucial step in learning how to start a retail business.
+Knowing how to register a business is crucial in learning how to start a retail business.
 Before registering your business, you must first find a name for the company and then choose the type of legal structure that is right for you.

 Find a name for your business and trademark it